 School-based immunisation program

-All routine school-based adolescent vaccinations are given to girls and boys in Year 7.
+All routine school-based adolescent vaccinations are given to students in Year 7 and Year 10.
 These include:

-- human papillomavirus vaccine (HPV) – two doses**
+- human papillomavirus vaccine (HPV) - one dose* (Year 7)

-Each year, all students receive an immunisation information booklet at school.
-The booklet contains:
+Each year, all students receive an immunisation information sheet attached to the consent form.

 How to get your child immunised at school